Huynheddie/Explosive-Math/README.md

-# Quick-Maths-In-Space
+# Math Explorers

-Welcome to Quick-Maths-In-Space, a game where Big Shaq teaches you how to do quick maths!
+Welcome to Math Explorers, a game where Earth's existence is dependent on your ability to perform quick math operations.